Last updated 6/17/17

 Keep an eye out for animals and people near your site.
 DO NOT TOUCH THE TELESCOPE OR TRIPOD OR ALLOW ANYONE ELSE TO DO SO once I have set it up.
 Do not walk around the telescope such that you are within 3 feet of it.
 Be sure the towel is not sitting under the tripod legs.
 If it is, be sure when you kneel down to activate that you do not accidentally ‘pull’ on the towel or the tripod could either fall over or shift.
 Only the operator should be near the tripod at any time.
 You companion must keep back.
 Position the vehicle as a wind break or a device to block oncoming car lights depending upon which purpose is needed.

-The timeline is set up for longitude 112.6 West which is just between Buckeye and Gila Bend AZ.
-Time conversion is GMT-7 hours to convert to local time.
-The star is magnitude 8.9 and located at elevation 37, azimuth 243.
-Sunset is at 6:38pm.
+The timeline is set up for longitude 3.3 deg East.
+Time conversion is GMT+1 hours to convert to local time.
+The star is magnitude 9.5 and located at elevation 62, azimuth 186.
+Sunrise is 7:59am.

 Not applicable for this event: Equipment training session.
 This is a meeting of all site operators to show them how to use the equipment.
 Provide your cell phone number so we can contact you as necessary.